01 Jun How Home Insulation Works in the Summer(Last Updated On: August 2, 2018)

 The home energy efficient experts at GreenHomes America explain how our homes operate in the summer.

-The first thing to understand about our homes during the summer is that they lose much more air to the outside than most people realize.
+During the summer, our homes lose much more air to the outside than most people realize.
 It is a continual, silent process that goes on every moment of every day all summer long.

-To make matters worse, at the same time you are losing the cool air you are paying to condition, an equal amount of hot, humid air from outside then enters your home to replace the cool air that was lost.
+To make matters worse, as your home loses cool air, an equal amount of hot, humid air enters your home to replace the cool air that was lost.
 This invisible process called air exchange is typically one of the main contributing factors for hot, sticky homes during the summer.

 In addition to the large amount of air escaping from your home during the summer, most homes do not have enough insulation to slow the heat that is outside of your home from entering through ceilings, walls and floors.
 This high rate of heat gain causes walls, floors and ceiling surfaces to heat up causing warm, uncomfortable conditions inside of your home.

 On the positive side, once the underlying reasons for the uncomfortable conditions in your home are determined, a solution can be identified that greatly improves comfort while saving energy for the occupants.

 As a solution, GreenHomes America recommends air sealing and insulation.
 The air sealing keeps the air in your home, well, in your home and prevents outside air from entering.